koolboks/Kiran-bot-Automation/INSTRUCTION.md

 **Step 3: Run the Script**

-- Open the "Kiran-Bot-Automation" folder that you extracted earlier.
+- Open the "Kiran-bot-Automation" folder that you extracted earlier.
 - Inside this folder, you'll find a file named "main.py".
 This is the script you want to run.
 - Now, let's open a Command Prompt.
 Here's how:
   1. Press the Windows key on your keyboard.